Sep 15, 2011

 Cut the figs into quarters, put in a heavy bottom pan, cover the figs with sugar and leave for a day at room temperature.

 Put the pan on the stove and bring to a boil, then reduce heat to minimum and cook for about 10 minutes.
 Remove from heat and cool.
-Process cooled jam in a blender or food processor and pass through a sieve to discard the skin pieces (
+Process cooled jam in a blender or food processor and pass through a sieve to discard the skin pieces (optionally).

 Return the pan to a heat, add lemon juice and simmer until desired consistency, then add the Port and simmer for another couple of minutes.
 Pour into sterilized jars.